jupyter/dashboards/README.md

 See the Makefile for other dev, test, build commands as well as options for each command.

-### Add Declarative Widgets
+### Develop with Declarative Widgets

-If you want to try the `taxi_demo` which combines the declarative widgets and a dashboard capabilities, do the following
+If you want [declarative widgets](https://github.com/jupyter-incubator/declarativewidgets) available in you development environment, do the following:

 ```
-# On your host, also clone the widgets project if you want to try dashboard+widgets together
+# On your host, clone the widgets project as a peer of the dashboards folder
 git clone https://github.com/jupyter-incubator/declarativewidgets.git

-# Build both projects into source tarballs
+# Build the widgets into a source tarballs
 cd declarativewidgets
 make sdist

+# Run a container that has both
 cd ../dashboards
-make sdist

-# Run a container that installs both
-make demo
+make dev-with-widgets
 ```

 To see the Jupyter instance with both extensions working:

 1. Run `docker-machine ls` and note the IP of the dev machine.
 2. Visit http://THAT_IP:9500 in your browser

 ### Develop Against Python 2.7